UK Trade Terms and Conditions

 "Business Day" means a day other than a Saturday, Sunday or public holiday in England, when banks in London are open for non-automated business;

-"Order" means the Customer's order for the Goods, as set out in the Customer's written purchase order form, and the Company’s acceptance of the Customer’s order in line with clause 2.4..
+"Order" means the Customer's order for the Goods, as set out in the Customer's written purchase order form or the Company’s electronic ordering system, as the case may be.

 2. ORDERS AND PRICES

-3.1.To the extent that the Goods are to be manufactured in accordance with a particular specification supplied by a Customer, the Customer shall indemnify the Company against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal and other professional costs and expenses) suffered or incurred by the Company in connection with any claim made against the Company for actual or alleged infringement of a third party's intellectual property rights arising out of or in connection with the Company's use of the type of Goods mentioned in this clause.
+3.1.To the extent that the Goods are to be manufactured in accordance with a particular specification supplied by a Customer, the Customer shall indemnify and keep indemnified the Company and its Affiliates against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal and other professional costs and expenses) (together the “Losses”) suffered or incurred by the Company and its Affiliates in connection with any claim made against the Company or its Affiliates for actual or alleged infringement of a third party's intellectual property rights arising out of or in connection with the manufacture and/or use of the Goods.

 4. PRICE AND PAYMENT

-4.3.1.suspend any future supply until settlement is made in full;
+4.3.1. suspend any future supply of Goods until settlement is made in full;

-4.3.2.to apply interest from the due date up to the date of actual payment in full (after as well as before judgement), at the rate of 5 per cent per annum above the base rate ofthe Bank of England, such interest to be accrued on a daily basis and compounded quarterly;
+4.3.2. apply interest from the due date up to the date of actual payment in full (after as well as before judgement), at the rate of 5 per cent per annum above the base rate of the Bank of England, such interest to be accrued on a daily basis and compounded quarterly;

-4.3.4.to deduct amounts owed from any sums owed by the Company to the customer; and/or
+4.3.4. deduct amounts owed by the Customer from any sums owed by the Company to the Customer; and/or

-4.3.5.to resell any goods not yet delivered to the Customer.
+4.3.5. resell any Goods not yet delivered to the Customer.

-5.4.2.the Company shall store the Goods until delivery takes place, and shall charge the Customer for all related costs and expenses, including, without limitation, redelivery costs should the Goods be resent out for delivery (including insurance); and
+5.4.2. the Company shall store the Goods until actual delivery takes place, and shall charge the Customer for all related costs and expenses, including, without limitation, redelivery costs should the Goods be resent out for delivery and insurance; and

-5.4.3.if delivery of the Goods does not take place within the subsequent (five) 5 Business Days of deemed delivery, the Company shall be entitled to deal with the Goods in question in any way the Company sees fit with no liability to the Customer at all.
+5.4.3. if delivery of the Goods does not take place within the subsequent five Business Days of deemed delivery, the Company shall be entitled to deal with the Goods in question in any way the Company sees fit with no liability to the Customer at all.

 6. RISK AND TITLE